 R is Radial

 This number tells which wheel can be mounted to the tire.
-This measurement is in inches and it is the diameter.
+This measurement is in inches, and it is the diameter.

 Tells you how much weight, in pounds, the tire can support when fully inflated.
-It is can be called the load index.
+It can be called the load index.
 It does not tell you the precise number but it does relate back to an index beginning with 1 and going to 150.
-This index weight starts with 99 and goes to 7385lbs.
+This index weight starts at 99 and goes to 7385lbs.

 For example, a tire with speed rating “S” is rated for up to 112 mph, while a tire rated “R” is up to 106 mph.
 Remember that this isn’t a recommended cruising speed.
 Of course, you should always follow legal speed limits on roadways.

-You know the style of the wheel and the diameter but will the wheels fit?
+You know the style of the wheel and the diameter, but will the wheels fit?
 The backspace or offset of a wheel is necessary for determining how a wheel will fit inside of your fender.
 Most wheels' product descriptions include backspace and/or the offset, along with width and diameter.
 But, what is backspace and offset, all about?

 Wheel offset is measured in millimeters and refers to the distance the wheel sticks inward or outwards in relation to the rim mounting surface.

 The offset of a wheel is the distance from its hub mounting surface to the centerline of the wheel.
-The offset can be one of three types (measured in millimeters).* The three types are zero, positive and negative offset.
+The offset can be one of three types (measured in millimeters).* The three types are zero, positive, and negative offset.